SleepyG11/HandyBalatro/README.md

 # Handy - Quality of Life controls for Balatro

-Handy - a lovely mod which adds a bunch of new controls designed to make playing [Balatro](https://store.steampowered.com/app/2379780/Balatro/) much faster easier.
+Handy - a lovely mod which adds new game controls to make playing [Balatro](https://store.steampowered.com/app/2379780/Balatro/) much faster and easier.<br/>
-<br/>Especially useful with other mods where using or selling thousands of cards and opening hundreds of booster packs is a common gameplay.
+Especially useful with mods where dealing with thousands of cards and booster packs is a common gameplay.

 ## Key features